-“We met at our church playgroup around the age of 3-4.
-We attended primary and secondary school together in Codsall, Wolverhampton and have remained close friends ever since.
+“We met at our church playgroup when we were about three or four.
+We went through primary and secondary school together in Codsall, Wolverhampton, and we’ve stayed close friends ever since.

 Training for this year’s London Marathon

-“During our last marathon training, we enjoyed some beautiful scenic runs through country lanes and tracks.
-But due to the wet winter and spring this time around, we’ve been limited to more road runs, pounding the Wolverhampton pavements!
+“Last time we trained for a marathon, we enjoyed scenic routes through country lanes and tracks.
+This year the wet winter and spring have forced more road runs, pounding Wolverhampton pavements.

 Fundraising for a great cause

-“One of the main things that will spur us on for the big day will be thinking of all those who have kindly supported us in our fundraising.
+“One of the main things that will push us on during the big day is thinking about everyone who has supported our fundraising.
 We had four main fundraising ideas.
-The first was a Marathon in a Month.
-We launched in January and asked friends and family to kick start their new year fitness by covering 26.2 miles in any way they chose, over the month.
+Our first was a Marathon in a Month.
+We launched it in January and asked friends and family to start the year strong by covering 26.2 miles, in any way they liked, across the month.”

 “People paid a sum to join, we set up a Strava group and provided updates on our fundraising page.
 At the end of the month, we organised a group meet at our local park for all participants.